AleksanderTalmenev/configuration/README.md

 ---

-In case when my bluetooth does not found on ASUS (Ubuntu):
+In case my Bluetooth is not found on ASUS (Ubuntu):

 ```
 Check whether inxi --full --verbosity=7 --filter --no-host gives you <No Bluetooth data found>.
 If so, try to turn off fastboot in BIOS, soft reboot the system and check it again.
 The problem is that, when fastboot is ON in BIOS, a system skips initialization of some devices to speed up boot, so Ubuntu can't see Bluetooth device.